BeforeSideView

 Interior & Dash

-I wanted the interior to look mostly stock, but with a few updates.
-I wanted to add a few gauges and put in 3 point safety belts.
-I wanted to get the air conditioning and radio working, but leave them looking basically stock.
-And I wanted to freshen up the interior with new upholstery and carpet.
+I want the interior to look mostly stock, but with a few updates.
+I want to add a few gauges and put in 3 point seat belts.
+I want to get the air conditioning and radio working, but leave them looking basically stock.
+And I want to freshen up the interior with new upholstery and carpet.

 The gas pedal was replaced with one from Lokar.
 This changes the original rod & pivot throttle linkage to a cable linkage.
 The cable throttle linkage makes it easier to put the throttle and transmission kickdown linkage on the carb.